inguardians/peirates/README.md

 Yes, it absolutely does.
 Talk to your lawyer and the cluster owners before using this tool in a Kubernetes cluster.

+## Do you welcome contributions?

+Yes, we absolutely do.
+Submit a pull request and/or reach out to contact@inguardians.com.

+## What license is this released under?

+Peirates is released under the GPLv2 license.

 ## Modules

 ## Building and Running